TheRobBrennan/concourse/README.md

 - `test:nextjs:coverage` - Assuming you have your Docker containers running, this command will connect to the Next.js container to run the test suite and generate a code coverage report.
 - `test:nextjs:watch` - Assuming you have your Docker containers running, this command will connect to the Next.js container to run Jest in --watchAll mode.
 This will re-run your tests every time a file is changed.
 - `test:python:flask` - Assuming you have your Docker containers running, this command will connect to the Python Flask container and run the test suite
+- `test:python:flask:curl` - Assuming you have your Docker containers running, this command will connect to the Python Flask container and run the curl test script.

 ## Visual Studio Code